ikmb/iptoolkit/README.md

 <p> 5- Introducing ReplicatedExperiments which provides a simple API for creating experiments obtained from replicates </p>
 <p> 6- IPTK, current support concurrent execution, the wrapper submodules, now utilizes multiprocessing for parsing and reading multiple datasets on-parallel </p>
 <p> 7- Introducing, chordDiagram for showing overlap among experiments and Proband of experiments </p>

+### Release 0.6.6 notice ###

+<p> 1- Introducing GOEngine class which provides an easy-to-use wrapper around goatools for performing GOEA on the identified proteins.</p>

+<p> 2- current release supports Jaccard index as a metric of similarity among experiments</p>

+<p> 3- Introducing support for visualizing GOEA results </p>

+<p> 4- correction of minor bugs and documentation typos in previous releases </p>

 ## The road to version 1.0 ##